Table of Contents

 Too Little Oxygen

-Generally, shock develops at a decrease of tissue perfusion, which causes oxygen deficiency in the tissue and, thus, metabolic disturbances develop.
-The relation of oxygen demand and oxygen supply is disturbed.
+Generally, shock develops because of a decrease in tissue perfusion, which causes oxygen deficiency in the tissue and, thus, the development of metabolic disturbances.
+The relationship between oxygen demand and oxygen supply is disturbed.

-Initial therapy includes hemodynamic stabilization of the patient, with regard to the causes.
-Concerning laboratory, the blood count, inflammation and coagulation parameters, kidney retention parameters, electrolytes, liver values, lactate and BGA, and – in case of possible cardiac causes – heart enzymes (troponin, CK, CK-MB, LDH) should be determined.
+Initial therapy includes hemodynamic stabilization of the patient with regard to the causes.
+Blood count, inflammation and coagulation parameters, kidney retention parameters, electrolytes, liver values, lactate and BGA, and—in case of possible cardiac causes—heart enzymes (troponin, CK, CK-MB, LDH) should be determined.

-For orientating diagnostics of the hypovolemic shock, the shock index can be used, calculated with the relation of HF per min/systolic blood pressure value.
-In this context, a shock is present if the heart frequency exceeds the systolic blood pressure (shock index > 1).
-However, a shock must also be considered in the case of an unchanged shock index, if the coexisting symptoms suggest shock.
+The shock index can be used to diagnose hypovolemic shock; it is calculated via the relation between heart frequency per min/systolic blood pressure value.
+Shock is confirmed if the heart frequency exceeds the systolic blood pressure (shock index > 1).
+However, shock must also be considered in the case of an unchanged shock index, if coexisting symptoms suggest shock.

-When hypovolemic shock results from trauma, the causing bleeding has to be discovered immediately and to be stopped with appropriate measures (e.g., pressure bandage).
+When hypovolemic shock results from a trauma, the cause of bleeding needs to be immediately uncovered and then the bleeding must be stopped using appropriate measures (e.g., pressure bandage).

-Initial management of hypovolemic shock includes the general measures of shock treatment (see above) and putting the patient into the shock position (legs elevated by 15°).
+Initial management of hypovolemic shock includes the general measures of shock treatment and placing the patient into the shock position (legs elevated 15 degrees).
 Simultaneously, volume substitution with plasma expanders (e.g., HAES) and crystalloids should begin.
-Within the hospital, this should be controlled with the CVP.
+Within the hospital, this should be controlled along with the CVP.
 If bleeding is present, the application of erythrocyte concentrations is indicated.
-Due to the initially impaired significance of the Hb (absent dilution effect), they should be transfused without considering the Hb at objective bleeding sources.
-For further management, the target Hb value is at least 8 g/dl.
+Due to the initially impaired significance of the hemoglobin (absent dilution effect), patients should be transfused without considering the hemoglobin at objective bleeding sources.
+For further management, the target hemoglobin value is at least 8 g/dl.

 If the effect of volume therapy is insufficient, the application of vasoactive substances (e.g., noradrenalin) can be considered.

-The cause of cardiogenic shock is pumping failure of the heart.
+Cardiogenic shock is caused by a pumping failure of the heart.
 The most frequent cause is acute myocardial infarction.
-Also, cardiac dysrhythmia, cardiac tamponade (or pericarditis), cardiac valve failures, cardiomyopathy or lung embolism can lead to left heart failure.
+Cardiac dysrhythmia, cardiac tamponade (or pericarditis), cardiac valve failures, cardiomyopathy, or lung embolism can also lead to left heart failure.

-Mostly, the clinic characteristically corresponds to the disease.
-Shock signs include sweaty cool skin, tachypnea, hypotension, and tachycardia.
+Signs of cardiogenic shock include sweaty, cool skin, tachypnea, hypotension, and tachycardia.
 The consequence of left heart failure can be lung edema with gurgling rhonchi.
 Right heart decompensation expresses in prominent jugular veins and edemas.

-Primary treatment of the cardiogenic shock includes the general measures of shock management (see above).
-For relief of the heart, the patient should be brought into a sitting position (preload reduction).
+Primary treatment of cardiogenic shock includes the general measures of shock management (see above).
+For relief of heart pain, the patient should be brought into a sitting position (preload reduction).

-Anamnestic statements (third-party anamnesis, if necessary) and excessive physical examination of the patient (inspection, auscultation of lung and heart, ECK, ECHO, if available) serve for clarification of the causes.
-Therapy of cardiogenic shock consists of quick treatment of the underlying cause:
+Anamnestic statements (third-party anamnesis, if necessary) and excessive physical examination of the patient (inspection, auscultation of lung and heart, ECG, ECHO, if available) can help clarify causes.
+Therapy consists of promptly treating the underlying cause:

-- Myocardial infarction: quick transport into a cardiac catheterization laboratory for PCI.
+- Myocardial infarction: immediate transport to a cardiac catheterization laboratory for percutaneous coronary intervention

 In most cases, for hemodynamic stabilization, supportive medicamentous therapy is needed.
-Drugs used are:
+Drugs used include:

-The cause of distributive shock is the failure of the peripheral circulatory regulation with peripheral vasodilation and, thus, resulting in relative volume deficiency.
+Distributive shock is caused by failure of the peripheral circulatory regulation with peripheral vasodilation and resulting relative volume deficiency.
 In septic shock, additional volume loss to the interstitium occurs.
-Distributive shock can be divided into septic shock, anaphylactic shock and rare neurogenic shock.
+Distributive shock can be subdivided into septic shock, anaphylactic shock, and neurogenic shock.

 1. Septic Shock

 Sepsis is defined as a systemic inflammatory reaction (SIRS) as a consequence of a detectable bacterial infection.
-The septic shock is a complication of sepsis, accompanied by vessel dysregulation and endothelial lesions (capillary leak).
-The causes are bacterial endo- and exotoxins, which lead to a massive release of vasodilating mediators out of the inflammatory cells.
+Septic shock is a complication of sepsis, accompanied by vessel dysregulation and endothelial lesions (capillary leak).
+It is caused by bacterial endo- and exotoxins, which lead to a massive release of vasodilating mediators out of the inflammatory cells.
 Also, complement and coagulation activation occur with consecutive vessel wall damage and interstitial fluid loss.
-If sepsis is not recognized and treated in time, organ function disorders can occur, especially of the kidney (acute kidney failure), the lung (ARDS) and the liver.
+If sepsis is not recognized and treated in time, organ function disorders can occur, especially of the kidney (acute kidney failure), the lung (acute respiratory distress syndrome), and the liver.

-Mostly, the causes of sepsis are pneumonias, abdominal infections and urinary infections.
-In the event of administered foreign material (e.g., CVC), catheter infection also has to be considered.
+The main causes of sepsis are pneumonia, abdominal infections, and urinary infections.
+In the event of administered foreign material (e.g., CVC), catheter infection should also be considered.

-The therapy of septic shock requires a balance of the ‘relative volume deficiency’ with fluid substitution.
-According to the guidelines, crystalloids should be used in this case; plasma expanders are not recommended.
+Therapy requires balancing the relative volume deficiency with fluid substitution.
+According to the guidelines, crystalloids should be used; plasma expanders are not recommended.
 Further treatment consists of antibiotic and, possibly, surgical sanitation of the infect focus.
-Prior to this, focus diagnostic (chest x-ray, urine status, and culture, abdominal sonography) should be made.
+Prior to this, focus diagnostics (chest X-ray, urine status and culture, abdominal sonography) should be performed.

-Blood cultures should be taken from peripheral veins and from administered catheters before antibiotic therapy is started.
-Catheters with obvious signs of infection have to be removed, and the tip of the catheter has to be sent in for microbiological examination.
-Initial antibiotic therapy should be chosen to cover the pathogen spectrum as wide as possible.
+Blood cultures should be taken from peripheral veins and administered catheters before antibiotic therapy is started.
+Catheters with obvious signs of infection must be removed, and the tip of the catheter should be sent for microbiological examination.
+Initial antibiotic therapy should cover as wide a pathogen spectrum as possible.
 Further treatment is performed according to the microbiological findings.
-In the case of cardiac compromise, the application of inotropics (dobutamine) can be necessary.
+In case of cardiac compromise, the application of inotropic agents (dobutamine) can be necessary.

-Even with appropriate therapy, septic shock holds a bad prognosis (ca. 50 % lethality).
+Even with appropriate therapy, septic shock has a poor prognosis (approximately 50% mortality).

 2. Anaphylactic Shock

-Anaphylactic shock is the consequence of an immunologically (allergic reaction) or non-immunologically (pseudo-allergic reaction) mediated mast cell degranulation.
-The biogenic amine histamine released in this process leads to receptor-mediated (H1-receptor) vasodilation and an increase in permeability of the vessel walls.
-The thus resulting peripheral volume shift leads to a relative volume deficiency with the typical shock symptoms tachycardia and hypotension.
+Anaphylactic shock is caused by an immunologically (allergic reaction) or non-immunologically (pseudo-allergic reaction) mediated mast cell degranulation.
+The biogenic amine histamine released during this process leads to receptor-mediated (H1 receptor) vasodilation and an increase in permeability of the vessel walls.
+The resulting peripheral volume shift leads to a relative volume deficiency and the typical shock symptoms of tachycardia and hypotension.

-Anaphylaxis is the worst expression of the type I hypersensitivity reaction.
-After invasion of the antigens (allergens) into the body, an antigen-antibody-reaction occurs.
-The participating antibodies are IgE-antibodies, which bind to the receptor of the mast cells with their Fc-fragment.
-If antigens bind to the binding site of the IgE-antibody, this triggers receptor activation with subsequent degranulation of the mast cell.
+Anaphylaxis is the most severe expression of type I hypersensitivity reaction.
+After invasion of antigens (allergens) into the body, an antigen-antibody reaction occurs.
+The participating antibodies are IgE-antibodies, which bind to the receptor of the mast cells via their Fc fragment.
+If antigens bind to the binding site of the IgE antibody, this triggers receptor activation with subsequent degranulation of the mast cell.

-The anaphylactic reaction occurs in four severity degrees – from the locally limited skin reaction to further general symptoms like vertigo and headaches, to a drop in blood pressure and tachycardia, bronchospasm and circulatory arrest.
+AN anaphylactic reaction has 4 degrees of severity, from a locally limited skin reaction to more general symptoms such as vertigo and headaches, a drop in blood pressure and, finally, tachycardia, bronchospasm, and circulatory arrest.

 The pseudo-allergic reaction is a non-immunologically mediated reaction.
 Mast cell degranulation occurs as a response to a direct physical (e.g., thermic influences) or chemical signal.

-Analytic shock therapy consists of termination of the allergen exposition and the intravenous administration of antihistamines (H1- and H2-antihistaminicum) and corticoids (prednisolone).
+Anaphylactic shock therapy consists of termination of the allergen exposition and the intravenous administration of antihistamines (H1 and H2 antagonists) and corticoids (prednisolone).
 For hemodynamic stabilization, the existing volume deficiency should be balanced with crystalloids.
-If the effect is insufficient, adrenaline (0.1 mg intravenous) is indicated.
+If this is insufficient, adrenaline (0.1 mg intravenous) is indicated.

 3. Neurogenic Shock

-The neurogenic or spinal shock is not very frequent.
+Neurogenic or spinal shock is a rare condition.
 It occurs in the context of traumas of the medulla or the brain stem.
-In this case, circulatory insufficiency occurs due to failure of neurogenic circulatory reaction.
-Therapy occurs casually, with the removal of the cause and the administration of volume.
+Circulatory insufficiency occurs due to the failure of neurogenic circulatory reaction.
+Therapy includes the removal of the cause and the administration of volume.